In 2018, if you can remember that far back, Trump Baby took to the skies.

 In 2019, the Museum of London expressed an interest in giving Trump Baby a permanent home in its protest collection.

-And this week the Museum of London's confirmed that it's now officially in possession of the blimp — expected to be displayed at the Museum's new home in West Smithfield someday.
+And now the Museum of London's confirmed that it's now officially in possession of the blimp — expected to be displayed at the Museum's new home in West Smithfield someday.

 The Trump Baby team has said: 'While we're pleased that the Trump Baby can now be consigned to history along with the man himself, we're under no illusions that this is the end of the story.
 We hope the baby's place in the museum will stand as a reminder of when London stood against Trump — but will prompt those who see it to examine how they can continue to fight against the politics of hate.'